-Are horse races cruelty to animals and no longer in keeping with the times?
+Are horse races cruel to animals and no longer in keeping with the times?
 If you're looking for a clear answer to this question, you've come to the right place.
 Horse racing has a long tradition and is one of the oldest sports in the world.
-Especially the atmosphere at the racetrack and the adrenaline of betting on the fastest horse, let millions of people follow the sport with excitement.
+Above all, the atmosphere at the racecourse and the adrenaline of betting on the fastest horse is what makes millions of people follow the sport with excitement.

-But the frequent injuries and deaths, as well as many other backgrounds of the sport, raise serious questions about the welfare of racehorses.
-Are horse races torturous for the animals and is it morally acceptable to provide our entertainment on the backs of horses?
+But the frequent injuries and deaths, as well as many other backgrounds to the sport, raise serious questions about the welfare of racehorses.
+Is horse racing torturous for the animals and is it morally justifiable to provide entertainment for us on the backs of horses?

-In this article I would like to take a closer look at the world of horse racing - from the motives and attractions to the ugly downsides.
-You will learn why horse racing cruelty to animals and whether the sport is still up to date.
+In this article, I would like to take a closer look at the world of horse racing - from the motives and attractions to the ugly downsides.
+You'll find out why horse racing Cruelty to animals and whether the sport is still up to date.
 I'll also show you exactly what you can do to help the animals.
 Let's go!

 Horse racing is a Sport in which horses and their jockeys are (Professional race rider:inside) compete against each other in speed contests.

-The race on horses is one of the oldest known sporting events and tells a millennia of historywhich dates back to ancient times.
-Probably the most famous and prestigious event of the sport is the Gallop race, in which the horses have to run as fast as possible over a certain distance.
+Horse racing is one of the oldest known sporting events and tells a millennia of historywhich dates back to ancient times.
+Probably the best-known and most prestigious event in the sport is the Gallop racein which the horses have to run as fast as possible over a certain distance.

-What breed of horse is used for gallop racing?
+Which horse breed is used for gallop racing?

 In horse racing, preference is given to the English thoroughbred set.
 This breed is known for its speed and endurance.
 For centuries, it has been bred specifically for racing according to clear performance characteristics.
-Horses were thus systematically selected and trained by us humans to become so-called "racehorses".
+Horses have therefore been systematically selected and trained by us humans to become so-called "racehorses".

 What exactly attracts people to horse racing?

 To create a gain a clear picture of the sportit is important to understand the benefits and appeal of horse racing.
-So what attracts people to the TV and the stands of the world's racecourses?
+So what draws people to the television and the stands of the world's racecourses?

-Here I have clearly summarized the most important reasons:
+I have summarized the most important reasons here:

-- Economic benefit: The global market for horse racing is huge.
-According to studies by economic researchers, it is worth 402.3 billion U.S. dollars.₁ This means that the traditional sport promotes the economy and creates jobs - for example in the areas of breeding, training, betting and media.
+- Economic benefit: The global horse racing market is huge.
+According to studies by economic researchers, it is worth 402.3 billion US dollars.₁ This means that traditional sport promotes the economy and creates jobs - for example in the areas of breeding, training, betting and media.

 - Sports competition: Another attraction of horse racing is that it is a demanding sport that requires skill, courage and strategic thinking to succeed.
 And this is true both on the part of the jockeys and on the part of the trainers.

-- Pleasure: Betting on a particular horse, and not least the unexpected money win, generates euphoric feelings in many people.
-Above all, the excitement and the opportunity for positive experiences excite the bettors.
-For many fans of horse racing, however, the atmosphere at a race, the sense of community, the splendor of the horses, as well as the roar of the crowd, also provide enthusiasm.
+- Pleasure: Betting on a particular horse, and not least the unexpected cash prize, generates euphoric feelings in many people.
+Above all, the excitement and the opportunity for positive experiences appeal to bettors.
+For many horse racing fans, however, the atmosphere at a race, the sense of community, the splendor of the horses and the roar of the crowd also generate enthusiasm.

 - Cultural significance: Horse racing has a deep history in many cultures around the world and has been held regularly for centuries.
-For example, in England - the passionate horseman Charles II, King of England, is considered the founder of gallop racing.
+For example in England - the passionate horseman Charles II, King of England, is considered the founder of horse racing.

-Now that we have learned about the initial fascination and appeal of horse racing at the latest, we can turn our attention to the other side of the coin.
-It is a side that unfortunately in the shadow of the racing spectacle and in many cases is not used by spectators. often unnoticed remains - even if it often ends with the death of the animals.
+Now that we have got to know the initial fascination and appeal of horse racing, we can turn our attention to the other side of the coin.
+It is a side that unfortunately in the shadow of the racing spectacle and in many cases the spectators often unnoticed remains - even if it often ends in the death of the animals.

-Here I present you now essential Accusations, criticisms and arguments against horse or gallop races.
-They emphasize that horse racing is cruelty to animals and why we absolutely must talk about it.
+Here I present you now essential Accusations, points of criticism and arguments against horse and gallop racing.
+They emphasize that horse racing is cruelty to animals and why we absolutely have to talk about it.

-The whip serves the jockeys, among other things, as a tool to keep the track and to motivate the horse.
+The whip is used by jockeys as an aid to keep the horse on track and to motivate the horse.
 However, it is often used too harshly and excessively.
-Even if the use of the whip is therefore subject to strong regulations and controls by the tournament judges - and may occur, for example, only 5x per race - whip lashes are a extremely controversial practice in horse racing.
+Even if the use of the whip is therefore subject to strict regulations and controls by the show judges - and may only occur 5 times per race, for example - whip lashes are a extremely controversial practice in horse racing.

-The Swedish racing authority "Svensk Galopp" has the use of the whip even totally forbidden.
-There it may only be carried to avert dangerous situations.₂ Understandable, because it is not only morally reprehensible, but also incompatible with the Animal Welfare Act, as it is a cruelty to animals which inflicts pain and extreme stress on the horse for no reasonable reason.
+The Swedish racing authority "Svensk Galopp" has even banned the use of the whip. completely prohibited.
+There it may only be carried to avert dangerous situations.₂ Understandable, because it is not only morally reprehensible, but also incompatible with the Animal Welfare Act, as it is a cruel means that inflicts pain and extreme stress on the horse for no good reason.

 2. race horses receive doping drugs

 "Big Racket" (English Thoroughbred) is the fastest racehorse in the world to date.
 In the year 1945 it was born with a Speed of 69.62 km/h measured.
-By way of comparison, warm-blooded horses achieve an average speed of around 36 km/h in a racing gallop.₃
+For comparison: Warmbloods reach an average of around 36 km/h at a racing gallop.₃

-In order for racehorses to reach such "supernatural" speeds and endure the stress of the race, they are often given Short-term performance-enhancing drugs (e.g. scopolamine) are administered.
-Apart from the fact that doping is a violation of fair, sporting competition and is therefore prohibited, the drugs often lead to long-term damage to health.
+In order for racehorses to reach such "supernatural" speeds and withstand the stress of racing, they are often given Short-term performance-enhancing drugs (e.g. scopolamine) are administered.
+Apart from the fact that doping is a violation of fair sporting competition and is therefore prohibited, the drugs often lead to long-term damage to health.

 Tip: Why is animal welfare actually so important?
 In the linked article I have dealt intensively with the answer to this question.
-Feel free to have a look!
+Please take a look!

-Horses are still in the physical growth phase until about the age of seven.
-But in order for them to become a valuable, successful racehorse, they are often already with two or three years to the start of the tournaments skill and trained hard for it at a young age.
+Horses are still in the physical growth phase until they are about seven years old.
+But in order for them to become a valuable, successful racehorse, they are often already with two or three years to the start of the tournaments and trained hard for it from a young age.

 The training and the means used are brutal.
-For example, the animals are Soap stockings (or tongue ties) tied around their tongues so they don't put them over their dentures during the run and choke on them.
+For example, the animals are Soap stockings (or tongue ties) around the tongue so that they don't put it over their teeth and choke on it while running.
 And the Strap on the head is used for fixation and is intended to help horses keep their balance.

-These unnatural aids and measures in horse racing not only cause stress for the animal - they can also lead, among other things, to permanent damage and a higher susceptibility to injury lead.
+These unnatural aids and measures in horse racing not only mean stress for the animal - they can also lead to permanent damage and a higher susceptibility to injury lead.

-4. racehorses have anxiety, stress and show behavioral disorders.
+4. racehorses have fear, stress and show behavioral disorders

 Imagine being pushed into fight mode by a third party in the start boxso that you run as fast as possible.
 Meanwhile, your tongue is tied and you can only see straight ahead through the blinkers.
-After the loud starting gun, you will be forced to take extreme risks that you would never take voluntarily.
-And if you don't, you'll get lashes with the whip.
-An excruciating and stressful idea, don't you think?
-However, this is exactly the situation that is absolutely normal for the animals in horse racing.
+After the loud starting shot, you are forced to take extreme risks that you would never take voluntarily.
+And if you don't, you'll be beaten with a whip.
+An agonizing and stressful idea, don't you think?
+However, this situation is absolutely normal for the animals in horse racing.

 Racehorses are also sentient beings, like you and me.
-You unfortunately under Anxiety, overwhelm, panic attacks and jumpiness.₄ and are often already wet with sweat before the race.
-Since the animals have to endure considerable, psychological stress for the entertainment and pleasure of humans, this is clearly animal cruelty.
+Unfortunately they suffer from Anxiety, excessive demands, panic attacks and jumpiness₄ and are often already soaked in sweat before the race.
+As the animals have to endure considerable psychological stress for the entertainment and pleasure of humans, this is clearly cruelty to animals.

-Good to know: Behavioral disorders are also not surprising in racehorses because they are often kept and trained in controlled environments with limited opportunities for social interactions with their peers.
+Good to know: Behavioral disorders are also not surprising in racehorses because they are often kept and trained in controlled environments with limited opportunities for social interaction with their conspecifics.

 5. race horses suffer serious injuries or die in the race.

-Away from the long-term agony, the animals are only a hoofbeat away from death during the race.
-Racehorses are forced by us humans to perform at their best - and thus also to take life-threatening risks.
-Bone fractures, tendon injuries, Aortic ruptures or Neck fractures are not uncommon.
-Serious falls often still mean death on the racetrack.
+Apart from the long-term agony, the animals are only a hoofbeat away from death during the race.
+Racehorses are forced by us humans to perform at their best - and therefore also to take life-threatening risks.
+Broken bones, tendon injuries, Aortic ruptures or Neck fractures are not uncommon.
+Serious falls often mean death on the racetrack.

 Here are some Scandals and examples from the gallop racing sportwhich underline that horse racing is cruelty to animals and often ends with dead horses: